grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-docker.md

 ## Configure Grafana Alloy

-You can configure Grafana Alloy eBPF profiler to profile local containers.
+You can configure Alloy eBPF profiler to profile local containers.
 To do so, use the [`discovery.docker` component](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/discovery/discovery.docker/) to discover local containers and the [`pyroscope.ebpf` component](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/pyroscope/pyroscope.ebpf/) to profile them

 For more information about the Alloy configuration, refer to the [Alloy Components reference](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/).